rapid7/savery/README.md

 // or you could do it in one line const file = savery('foo.css', SAVERY_OPTIONS)('.foo { display: block; }');

+file.save(); // to execute the creation of the file from the data file.abort(); // if you want to abort the request to create the file
 ```

 The reason for the partial function is the ability for reuse.
 For example, if you know the file type and want a consistent filename from a remote download: